Best Dash Cams for Your Car in 2025

 Unlike most of the other cameras we considered, the Nextbase 522GW doesn’t require umpteen accessories for full functionality, which makes the overall price more palatable.

-It’s also easy to use this dash cam in multiple vehicles with a couple extras:
+It’s also easy to use this dash cam in multiple vehicles with a couple of extras:

 • Install the Nextbase Click&Go Mount (around $30 on Amazon) into each of your cars and only worry about moving the camera around.

-• Use the Nextbase Carry Case (around $25 on Amazon) to safely store your dash cam in your purse or pocket when it’s too hot to leave it in the car or when transporting it between vehicles.
+• Use the Nextbase Carry Case (around $28 on Amazon) to safely store your dash cam in your purse or pocket when it’s too hot to leave it in the car or when you transport it between vehicles.

 MyNextbase Connect app uses Bluetooth